vishalpawan/Digger/README.md

-# Digger - All In One Your Information Gathering Tool
+# Digger - All In One Information Gathering Tool
 <img src="https://img.shields.io/aur/license/yaourt.svg"> <img src="https://img.shields.io/badge/python-3.x-brightgreen.svg"> <img src="https://img.shields.io/badge/release-v1.0-red.svg">

 Digger is a multi functional tool written in python for all of your primary data gathering wants.
 It makes use of APIs to assemble all the data so your id just isn’t uncovered.